ashutoshaay26/ashutoshaay26.github.io/_pages/about.md

 * I was a research & development intern at [ezdi India](https://www.ezdi.com/) in the field of machine learning.
 I was part of undergraduate deep learning research group at Ahmedabad University.

+* I hail from the world heritage city of [Ahmedabad](https://ahmedabadcity.gov.in/), India.

 ## **Recent Updates**
 * **May 31, 2021** Joined Amazon Science as Machine Learning Scientist.